Hierarchical Random Measures without Tables: Posterior representation for normalized hCRVs

 \end{proposition}

-Proposition~\ref{prop:latent} reduces the sampling of the $d$ dependent latent variables $\bm{U}$ to the sampling of $d$ conditionally independent $1$-dimensional random variables $\beta_1,\dots,\beta_d$, which represent the scale parameters in the distributions of $U_1, \dots, U_d$.
+Proposition~\ref{prop:latent} reduces the sampling of the $d$-dimensional vector of dependent latent variables $\bm{U}$ to the sampling of $d$ conditionally independent $1$-dimensional random variables $\beta_1,\dots,\beta_d$, which represent the scale parameters of $U_1, \dots, U_d$.
 This sampling task can be approached through standard computational methods or further simplified, as described in the following section.